 - When Christmas is over, recycle your tree yourself; cut off branches, and use as insulation over perennials.

-- For those with enclosed, bulged trees, such are one of our four holiday trees, seen above, be sure to keep in an enclosed bucket, which can be encased in a decorative tin or basket, and watered 1 gallon weekly.
+- For those with enclosed, bulged trees, such are one of our four-holiday trees, as seen above, be sure to keep in an enclosed bucket, which can be encased in a decorative tin or basket, and watered 1 gallon weekly.
 I chose a shorter, Aspen Pine, which will be planted after the holidays outdoors!

 Additional Gardening Tips for December: